-5 participants max, depending on the conditions.
-Departure is guaranteed from 3 participants.
+5 participants max.
+Departure is guaranteed from 4 participants.
 You will be notified at least 7 days before departure in the event of cancellation.
 Where possible, an alternative solution will be offered.

 NB: For cancellation conditions for privatised trips (made up groups) please refer to our conditions of sale.